-Additionally, you can add filters to modify the order in which results appear.
+Additionally, you can add filters to modify the order in which results appear in real-time.
 For example, you could sort products based on price from low to high or post dates from most recent to older.

 Ideally, all software should come with solid support options, but it is especially important for site search tools.
 When visitors use your site search, they're asking for help.
 If they can't find what they're looking for from your site search, they need to have alternative options like an email or Livechat with customer service representatives to answer their questions.

 If your site search works well, users won't need to resort to contacting customer support.
 But sometimes, people have specific questions that aren't covered by your existing FAQs or are looking for something that they can't work properly in the search box.
 Giving users the option to contact you prevents them from leaving empty-handed if they can't find their search terms.